sfeister/coa-gpu/gpulab.md

 3. From the Linux Terminal, navigate back into your project folder and confirming your new file is there using `ls`.
 4. Compile your CUDA code with `nvcc hello3.cu -o hello3.o`.
 5. Run your CUDA program with `./hello3.o`.
-It should print out Hello, world from each of the SMs on your A100 GPU.
+It should print out Hello, world from each of the SMs (and SPs) on your A100 GPU.

 ## Submit: Evidence of Hello, World on Perlmutter GPU
 For teacher verification that you've completed this step, submit a screenshot that includes your final "Hello, world" CUDA code ("hello3.cu") terminal output, running on NERSC Perlmutter GPU.
 Since there's so much output from this program, it's ok to just include just the output that fits in your screenshot.